jiasheng-ooi/pdsproj/README.md

 ### Setup

 Ensure that a realtime database has been set up and is ready to be used.
-Adhere to the circuit diagram with the associated code while using the AI2 file to interface with it.
+Adhere to the circuit diagram and Bill Of Materials with the associated code while using the AI2 file to interface with it.

 ### Bootup
 [Video](https://github.com/jiasheng-ooi/pdsproj.github.io/blob/main/media/setup.MOV)